AsexGenomeEvol/Timema_asex_genomes/side_proj/E_recalibration/README.md

     -o Tdi_01.post_recal.table
 ````
 #### output :
-`Tdi_01.post_recal.table` : second report which will be used in next step to evaluate the effect of base quality recalibration (see next step).
+`Tdi_01.post_recal.table` : second report which will be used in next step to evaluate the effect of base quality recalibration.